Druidan/Bamazon/README.md

 ## Overview and Goals
 Bamazon is meant to be a command-line NodeJs and MySQL application whereby the user can view items for sale on a server, select items of interest, and purchase them.

+### Video Walkthrough (2.0)
+As of 2.0 we have a [Video Walkthrough](https://www.youtube.com/watch?v=cwEOhPpSBOE&feature=youtu.be) that explores the basic functionality of Bamazon!

 ## Versions
 _All of the versions below are listed in reverse chronological order with the latest version at the top._

 ### Version 2.0
+Success!
+We have officially launched Bamazon 2.0!
+With this newest version we have added the Bamazon Manager.
+We now provide the following functionality:
+  * Allow the user to go into either the storefront or the employee menu where you can find...
+  * Bamazon Manager: The real star of 2.0, which is essentially adding a whole new application's functionality to our current suite.
+Running Bamazon Manager gives access to the following -
+    * View Products for Sale
+      * If selected, this option will list all available items with their information.
+    * View Low Inventory
+      * If selected, this option will list all items with a current stock of less than five.
+    * Add to Inventory
+      * If selected, this option will display a prompt that will let a manager add more of any of the items in the store.
+    * Add New Product
+      * If selected, this option will display a prompt that will allow a manager to add a completely new product to the store.

 ### Version 1.1
 With the successful launch of Bamazon 1.0, we moved on to our future features, working on 1.1, and today I'm happy to announce that we have successfully updated to 1.1! with that we have added the following features: